 - 3.1.1.
-The insurance industry is vulnerable to money laundering in a number of ways.
-The Authority brings to the attention of the industry some of the transactions or products that may be vulnerable to money laundering.
+The insurance industry is vulnerable to money laundering and financing of terrorism in a number of ways.
+The Authority brings to the attention of the industry some of the transactions or products that may be vulnerable to money laundering and financing of terrorism.
 The industry will be required to take more precaution in these transactions. - 3.1.2.
 Life policies may become vulnerable in that when it matures or is surrendered, funds become available to the policyholder or other beneficiary and such beneficiary may sometimes be changed possibly against payment before maturity or surrender in order that payments can be made by the insurer to a new beneficiary.
 A policy might be used as collateral to purchase other financial instruments.
-These investments in themselves may be merely one part of a sophisticated web of complex transactions with their origins elsewhere in the financial system. - 3.1.3.
-Examples of the type of long term insurance contracts that are vulnerable as a vehicle for laundering money are products such as: - (a) unit-linked or non unit-linked single premium contracts; - (b) purchased annuities; - (c) lump sum top-ups to an existing life contract; and - (d) lump sum contributions to personal pensions contracts. - 3.1.4.
-General insurance business may be vulnerable for money laundering through inflated and bogus claims e.g.by arson or other means causing fake claims to be made to recover part of the invested illegitimate claim. - 3.1.5.
-Re-insurance may be used for money laundering by establishing fictitious (re)insurance companies and reinsurance intermediaries fronting arrangements and captives, or by misuse of normal reinsurance transactions which may include the deliberate placement via the insurer of the proceeds of crime with a reinsurance institution in order to disguise the source of funds; - 3.1.6.
-Insurance intermediaries being an important channel of distribution and the link between the insurer and the customers may be used for money laundering by either failing to carry out due diligence or being established to facilitate illegal transactions. - 3.1.7.
-Premium financing by non regulated financial institutions can be used as an avenue for money laundering where the insured uses illegal funds to repay the premium loan with an intention of receiving clean funds upon occurrence of the risk and compensation by the insurer.
+These investments in themselves may be merely

+- one part of a sophisticated web of complex transactions with their origins elsewhere in the financial system. - 3.1.3.
+Examples of the type of insurance contracts that are vulnerable as a vehicle for laundering money are products such as: - (a) unit-linked or non-unit-linked single premium contracts; - (b) purchased annuities; - (c) lump sum top-ups to an existing life contract; and - (d) lump sum contributions to personal pensions contracts. - 3.1.4.
+General insurance business may be vulnerable for money laundering and financing of terrorism through inflated and bogus claims e.g.by arson or other means causing fake claims to be made to recover part of the invested illegitimate claim. - 3.1.5.
+Re-insurance may be used for money laundering and financing of terrorism by establishing fictitious (re)insurance companies and reinsurance intermediaries fronting arrangements and captives, or by misuse of normal reinsurance transactions which may include the deliberate placement via the insurer of the proceeds of crime with a reinsurance institutionin order to disguise the source of funds; - 3.1.6.
+Insurance intermediaries being an important channel of distribution and the link between the insurer and the customers may be used for money laundering and financing of terrorism by either failing to carry out due diligence or being established to facilitate illegal transactions. - 3.1.7.
+Premium financing by non-regulated financial institutions can be used as an avenue for money laundering and financing of terrorism where the insured uses illegal funds to repay the premium loan with an intention of receiving clean funds upon occurrence of the risk and compensation by the insurer.
 The finances used for premium financing may also be from an illegal source and are being laundered by advancing loans to policyholders or prospective policyholders.